numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 In addition to the methods supporting casting and array coercion that will be described below, the DType class defines the following:

-* ``cls.parametric``

-  * For supporting parametric types.
-As explained in :ref:`NEP 40
-    <parametric-datatype-discussion>`, parametric types have a value
-    associated with them.
-Strings are an example -- ``S8`` is different from ``S4`` because they require a different amount of storage.

-  * A DType is parametric if it inherits from ParametricDType.

-  * Implementation detail: The C-API may use a private flag to indicate that this inheritance should occur, similar to the type flags Python uses internally for fast subclass checking for certain built-in types like float and tuple.

-* ``self.canonical`` method
+* Existing dtype methods and C-side fields are preserved.

+* ``DType.type`` replaces ``dtype.type`` to indicate the associated scalar
+  type.
+Unless a use case arises, ``dtype.type`` will be deprecated.

+  FIXME: What about abstract DTypes?

-  * Generalizes the notion of byte order to indicate whether data has been stored in a default/canonical way.
+* A ``self.canonical`` method will generalize the notion of byte order to indicate whether data has been stored in a default/canonical way.
 In current code, the flag simply means native byte order, but it can take on new meanings in new DTypes -- for instance, to distinguish a complex-conjugated instance of Complex which stores ``real - imag`` instead of ``real + imag`` and is thus not the canonical storage.
 The ISNBO ("is native byte order") flag might be repurposed as this flag.

-* ``ensure_canonical(self) -> dtype``

-  * Returns a new dtype (or ``self``).

-  * The returned dtype must have the ``canonical`` flag set.

-* ``DType.type``

-  * Replaces ``dtype.type`` to indicate the associated scalar type.

-  * ``dtype.type`` will be deprecated.
-This may be relaxed if a use-case arises.

-* Existing methods and C-side fields

-  * All are preserved, and moved into the DType wen p

-  *  On the C side, ``kind`` and ``char`` will be set to ``\0`` (NULL character)

-  *  Use of ``kind`` for non-built-in types is discouraged in favor of ``isinstance`` checks.  ``kind`` will return the ``__qualname__`` of the object to ensure uniqueness for all DTypes.

-* Sorting functions

-  * Moved to the DType class.

-  * Implemented by defining a method ``dtype_get_sort_function(self, sortkind="stable") -> sortfunction``
-    that must return ``NotImplemented`` if the given ``sortkind`` is not known.

-* Functions that cannot be removed

-  * To be implemented as special methods.

-  * Since these methods can be deprecated and renamed replacements added, the API is not defined here, and it is acceptable if it changes over time.

-For some "methods" defined on the dtype, including sorting, a long-term solution may be to instead provide the functionality in generalized ufuncs.

-**Alternatives:** Some of these flags could be implemented by inheriting for example from a ``ParametricDType`` class.
-However, on the C-side as an implementation detail it seems simpler to provide a flag.
-This does not preclude the possibility of creating a ``ParametricDType`` to Python to represent the same thing.

-**Example:** The ``datetime64`` DType is considered parametric, due to its unit, and unlike a float64 has no canonical representation.
+* Support is included for parametric DTypes.
+As explained in :ref:`NEP 40 <parametric-datatype-discussion>`, parametric types have a value associated with them.
+A DType will be deemed parametric if it inherits from ParametricDType.

+  Strings are one example of a parametric type -- ``S8`` is different from ``S4`` because they require a different amount of storage.
+Similarly, the ``datetime64`` DType is parametric, since its unit must be specified.
 The associated ``type`` is the ``np.datetime64`` scalar.

-**Issues and Details:** A DType candidate like ``Categorical`` need not have a clear type associated with it.
-Instead, the ``type`` may be ``object`` and the categorical's values are arbitrary objects.
-In contrast to well-defined scalars, this ``type`` cannot not be used for the dtype discovery necessary for coercion (compare section `DType discovery during array coercion`_).
+* Sorting functions are moved to the DType class.
+They are implemented by defining a method ``dtype_get_sort_function(self, sortkind="stable") -> sortfunction`` that must return ``NotImplemented`` if the given ``sortkind`` is not known.

+* Functions that cannot be removed are implemented as special methods.
+Since the old dtype methods can be deprecated and renamed replacements added, the API is not defined here, and it is acceptable if it changes over time.

+* On the C side, ``kind`` and ``char`` are set to ``\0`` (NULL character).
+Use of ``kind`` for non-built-in types is discouraged in favor of ``isinstance`` checks.  ``kind`` will return the ``__qualname__`` of the object to ensure uniqueness for all DTypes.

+* A method ``ensure_canonical(self) -> dtype`` returns a new dtype (or ``self``) with the ``canonical`` flag set.

+* Since NumPy's approach is to provide functionality through unfuncs, functions like sorting that will be implemented in DTypes might eventually be reimplemented as generalized ufuncs.

 .. _casting: